-Jones County School District's Response to Findings
+Jones County School District's Responses to Findings

-Jones County School District's response to the finding identified in our audit is described in the accompanying schedule of auditee's corrective actions.
-Jones County School District's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on them.
+Jones County School District's responses to the findings identified in our audit are described in the accompanying auditee's corrective action plan.
+Jones County School District's responses were not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on them.